MoyDesign/MoyPlugin/README.md

 * ask for help in the [mailing list](https://groups.io/g/moy)
 * ask for help directly: [info@moy.design](mailto:info@moy.design)
 * contact [me](https://github.com/dsavenko) personally.

+## Current state

+A development of the 2.0 version of the plugin is in progress right now.
+Many changes are coming.
+Once 2.0 is ready, the announcement will be made.
+For now, you can try version 1.4.0.
+Details are on the [website](https://moy.design).

+To receive updates, please subscribe to the [mailing list](https://groups.io/g/moy).

 ## In-depth documentation